 Marriott Hotels has partnered the Massachusetts Institute of Technology (MIT) to re-think the hotel lobby experience by leveraging customer information to facilitate connections.
 Currently being tested at the Boston Marriott-Cambridge (Mass.), the Marriott Six Degrees platform finds mutual professional and personal interests among its guests through LinkedIn.
 The platform has three key features: a mobile app that matches guests with shared interests and backgrounds; an interactive “six degrees” table that facilitates face-to-face interaction and a public display in the hotel library, which announces events that are tailored to specific guests who have opted-in to be part of the Six Degrees community.

 InterNations is an online platform that facilitates get-togethers in major cities across the globe, principally focused on expats.
-However, visitors are very welcome to join events as well and may be particularly appealing for those who travel repeatedly to the same destination.
+However, visitors are very welcome to join events as well and may be particularly appealing for those who travel repeatedly to the same destination, like some business travelers.
 Most events involve booze, a few bites and perhaps some entertainment, depending on the theme.
 Gatherings tend to be made up of those who are both new in town and looking to grow their network of internationally-minded professionals.
 With a particularly strong presence in Europe (the company is based in Munich), many cities also offer the advantage of special interest subgroups, such as entrepreneurs, singles, travel and arts and culture groups.